veerserif/gamma-dashboard/dltx_guide.md

 The `!` before `[wpn_kiparis]` tells the game, "We want to edit the `[wpn_kiparis]` section".
 The lines afterward tell the game what parameters we want to add/change; in this case we are changing existing values rather than adding anything new.

 For more details on what you can do with DLTX, including how to delete lines, or change comma-separated values (e.g. `hit_power` which comes as a list of four things, separated by `,`), **[read the full guide](https://igigog.github.io/anomaly-modding-book/addons/dltx.html#4-syntax)**.

+And that is it!
+Save the file, load your mod in MO2, see your changes.

 ## Solving DLTX Conflicts